-IMPATT diode principles of operation
+IMPATT diode operating principles

 IMPATT generator circuit